anngelos/x-dragons/README.md

 ## Run the project
 Go to the project root folder and run the command `npm run dev`.

+You'll need these credentials to access the application:

+User: targaryen
+Password: valiria

 ## Run Unit Test
 In the project root, run `npm run test` and it will execute the tests and display the coverage.